AbdurrahmanSogbesan/csc-419-project/.github/pull_request_template.md

 - [ ] ✨ New feature (non-breaking change that adds functionality)
 - [ ] ⚠️ Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] 📖 Documentation update
+- [ ] 🧹 Code refactoring (no functional changes)
+- [ ] ⚡ Performance improvement

 ## 🔄 Changes Made

-List key changes in this PR
+List key changes in this PR:

 -